Zhehao97/Zhehao97/README.md

 ### About Me
 - 🔭 I’m currently a PhD student in Management Science and Engineering, Tsinghua University.
-- 🤔 I lies my interest on the intersection of learning theory, causal inference and robsut optimization.
+- 🤔 I lies my interest on the intersection of learning theory, causal inference and robust optimization.
 - 📫 Reach me at lizh21@mails.tsinghua.edu.cn

 ### Education